-The employment of individuals with disabilities in the federal government has been a priority for over a decade as two Executive Orders, EO 13163 signed by President Clinton on July 26, 2000 and EO 13548, signed by President Obama on July 26, 2011 demonstrate.
-The Executive Orders, Schedule A Hiring Authority and Veterans Hiring Preference, are creating a cultural shift in the employment of individuals with targeted disabilities in the federal workforce, though the long term implications are still uncertain.
+The employment of individuals with disabilities in the federal government has been a priority for over a decade as two Executive Orders, EO 13163 signed by President Clinton on July 26, 2000 and EO 13548, signed by President Obama on July 26, 2010 demonstrate.
+The Executive Orders, Schedule A Hiring Authority and Veterans Hiring Preference, are creating a cultural shift in the employment of individuals with targeted disabilities in the federal workforce, as evidenced by data from the Office of Personnel Management.

 While there is a push to increase hiring of people with a wide range of disabilities, there is particular emphasis on increasing federal employment of individuals with targeted disabilities.